 It’s perhaps the worst-kept secret in all of business: “Your organization’s most valuable asset is people.”
-Not only are employees the driving force behind business outcomes, brand reputation, and customer experience, but their labor can account for up to 70% of the total costs of a business, according to a Paycor survey.
+Not only are employees the driving force behind business outcomes, brand reputation, and customer experience, but their labor can account for up to 70% of a business’s total costs, according to a Paycor survey.

-As anyone in human resources knows, talent acquisition is a time-intensive task that involves many different moving pieces.
-But identifying, hiring, and retaining high-performing individuals can provide an unparalleled competitive advantage that makes the effort and expense well worth the while.
+As anyone in human resources knows, talent acquisition is a time-intensive task involving many moving pieces.
+But identifying, hiring, and retaining high-performing individuals can provide an unparalleled competitive advantage, making the effort and expense well worth it.

 In this piece, we’ll cover how to develop a talent management strategy to help streamline your hiring process, increase employee engagement, improve retention rates, and enhance the employee experience.